spena64/111-Winchester-From-Song-to-Story/README.md

 Written and designed by Stephanie Pena and Leehe Mahalal using ink: https://www.inklestudios.com/ink/.

 The game can be found and played here: https://amateurtechnomancer.itch.io/111winchester.

+**Copied from private repository to public repository on March 3, 2019**